+DYNAMIC STABILITY OF THE KAWAHARA EQUATION UNDER THE EFFECT OF A BOUNDARY FINITE MEMORY

-ASYMPTOTIC BEHAVIOR OF KAWAHARA EQUATION WITH MEMORY EFFECT ROBERTO DE A. CAPISTRANO-FILHO\, BOUMEDIÈNE CHENTOUF, AND ISADORA MARIA DE JESUS ABSTRACT.
-In this work, we are interested in a detailed qualitative analysis of the Kawahara equation, a model that has numerous physical motivations such as magneto-acoustic waves in a cold plasma and gravity waves on the surface of a heavy liquid.
-First, we design a feedback control law, which combines a damping component and another one of finite memory-type.
+ROBERTO DE A. CAPISTRANO-FILHO, BOUMEDIÈNE CHENTOUF\, AND ISADORA MARIA DE JESUS

+ABSTRACT.
+In this work, we are interested in a detailed qualitative analysis of the Kawahara equation, which models numerous physical motivations such as magneto-acoustic waves in a cold plasma and gravity waves on the surface of a heavy liquid.
+First, we design a feedback control law, which combines a damping component and another one of finite memory type.
 Then, we are capable of proving that the problem is well-posed under a condition involving the feedback gains of the boundary control and the memory kernel.
-Afterwards, it is shown that the energy associated with this system exponentially decays.
-1. INTRODUCTION 1.1.
+Afterward, it is shown that the energy associated with this system exponentially decays by employing two different methods: the first one utilises the Lyapunov function and the second one uses a compactness-uniqueness argument which reduces the problem to prove an observability inequality.

+1. INTRODUCTION

+1.1.
 Background and literature review.
-Water wave models have been studies by many scientists from numerous disciplines such as hydraulic engineering, fluid mechanics engineering, physics as well as mathematics.
+Water wave models have been studied by many scientists from numerous disciplines such as hydraulic engineering, fluid mechanics engineering, physics as well as mathematics.
 These models are in general hard to derive, and complex to obtain qualitative information on the dynamics of the waves.
-This makes their studies interesting and challenging.
+This makes their study interesting and challenging.
 Recently, appropriate assumptions on the amplitude, wavelength, wave steepness, and so on, are invoked to investigate the asymptotic models for water waves and understand the full water wave system (see, for instance, [1, 6, 24] and references therein for a rigorous justification of various asymptotic models for surface and internal waves).

 As a matter of fact, it has been noticed that the water waves can be considered as a free boundary problem of the incompressible, irrotational Euler equation in an appropriate non-dimensional form.
 This means that there are two non-dimensional parameters $\delta := \frac{h}{\lambda}$ and $\varepsilon := \frac{a}{h}$ , where the water depth, the wavelength, and the amplitude of the free surface are respectively denoted by $h, \lambda$ and a.
 On the other hand, the parameter $\mu$ , known as the Bond number, measures the importance of gravitational forces compared to surface tension forces.
-We also note that the long waves (also called shallow water waves) are mathematically characterised by the condition $\delta \ll 1$ .
-Obviously, there are several long-wave approximations depending on the relation between $\varepsilon$ and $\delta$ .
-The above discussion led to, instead of studying models that do not give good asymptotic properties, we can rescale the parameters mentioned above to find systems that reveal asymptotic models for surface and internal waves, like the Kawahara model.
+We also note that the long waves (also called shallow water waves) are mathematically characterized by the condition $\delta \ll 1$ .
+There are several long-wave approximations depending on the relation between $\varepsilon$ and $\delta$ .

+The above discussion leads to note that, instead of studying models that do not give good asymptotic properties, one can rescale the parameters mentioned above to find systems that reveal asymptotic models for surface and internal waves, like the Kawahara model.
 Precisely, letting $\varepsilon = \delta^4 \ll 1$ , $\mu = \frac{1}{3} + \nu \varepsilon^{\frac{1}{2}}$ , and the critical Bond number $\mu = \frac{1}{3}$ , the so-called equation Kawahara equation is put forward.
-Such an equation was derived by Hasimoto and Kawahara [17, 22] and takes the form $$\pm 2W_t + 3WW_x - \nu W{xxx} + \frac{1}{45}W{xxxxx} = 0,$$ Date: June 10, 2023.
+Such an equation was derived by Hasimoto and Kawahara

+Date: October 2, 2023.